Peak Human Development

 - Programming templates for both size and strength

 - Nutrition templates, including supplement guidelines and a macro calculator

 - Exclusive videos explaining my training protocols and theories on poewrbuilding

 - Lifetime access to current and future content

 Please note that the competition team is completely optional and does require an additional fee to join.
 If you have any questions about that, just click here to email me.

-I have been competing in strength sports for eight years.
+I have been competing in strength sports for nine years.

 In 2015 I became the first 83-kilo drug-free lifter to deadlift 700 pounds in competition.

 In 2016 I won best overall lifter at Boss of Bosses 3.
 The following year I won best overall lifter at the US Open, and set the all-time, all-federation world record total of 2,039 at 198 pounds.